hlpires/reinoAnimalProject/README.md

 ---
 ![download](https://user-images.githubusercontent.com/60366579/169167063-ae03c590-a110-4862-ac7a-c9e55990becf.png)
-#### Make the download of the zip archive and Open the index.html file to view the website
+#### Make the download of the zip archive and Open the index.html file